 The 300 year old racecourse at Beverley is set in the fabulous surroundings of Beverley Westwood in the historic East Riding of Yorkshire.
 Beverley racecourse hosts right-handed flat racing over one mile and three furlongs.
 Over the last fifty years, the racecoure has been extended and modernised and has two main enclosures: the Members Enclosure and the Tattersalls Enclosure.

 If you go into the members enclosure you'll have access to the Lawn Bar and the Member's Restaurant (which offers views over the race track).
 The Tattersalls Enclosure provides access to the main Grandstand, Parade Ring, Winners Enclosure, the Rapid Lad Bar, the self service Restaurant and the Paddock Bar (which overlooks the parade ring and race track).
 There are also a number of fast food outlets around the course.

-There are many events at Beverley Racecourse during the season (which runs from April until September), the most fashionable being Ladies Day which is one of Beverley's most popular social events of the year.
+There are many flat racing events at Beverley Racecourse during the season (which runs from April until September), the most fashionable being Ladies Day which is one of Beverley's most popular social events of the year.
 Other superb days out include the Donkey Derby, 70's race night, the Camel Derby and the White Rabbit in Easterland.

 There are 19 race meetings in total per year, 11 of which feature extra entertainment and fun, from the family-themed May Day with a petting zoo and funfair rides to the glamour of Ladies' Day.
 For the racing fan, the Very British Raceday in June sees some of the country's best two-year-old horses battle it out in their preparations for Royal Ascot in a fast and furious contest up our infamous uphill 5 furlong sprint (a furlong being about 660 feet for the as-yet uninititated.)